 This fermentation technique is the oldest and still most common method in the preparation of red wine, Usually takes place first stemming to separate the berries from the grape scaffolds.
-The berries are squeezed so that their juice can escape.
+The berries are squeezed for their juice to escape.
 In southern countries is still the pounding with bare feet in common, to gently break the berries.
 This juice-pulp mixture is called mash.
 The question of pure breeding or spontaneous fermentation plays a far less important role than White wine, as much more vineyard yeasts get into the mash with the skins.
 This means that even with natural yeasts a good fermentation process (durchgegoren) is possible.
 Today's trend is going one way dye-rich Wine with harmonic as possible tannins or. tannins to achieve.

 Regardless of the techniques, the above must be floating marc (Solids) are constantly mixed with the fermenting must or subverted (French pigeage, English punch down) to the extraction to reinforce.
 This was done earlier in a conventional way by purely manual stirring by means of wooden rods.
-To a great extent, however, today mechanical methods such as overpumping of the must on the pomace, turning the whole mash in a drum-shaped fermentation tank and punching the pomace by means of Rotofermenter or the Autovinifikation applied.
+To a great extent, however, today mechanical methods such as overpumping of the must on the pomace, turning the whole mash in a drum-shaped fermentation tank and pounding the pomace by means of Rotofermenter or the Autovinifikation applied.
 The permanent contact of the mash with the liquid can also be achieved by means of sieves or the like installed in the containers.
-As a result, the pomace can not rise and is constantly washed around.
+As a result, the pomander hat will not rise and is constantly washed around.
 This is called a "heading-down system".

 Complete listings of the numerous vinification measures and cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
 Comprehensive information on wine law is available under the keyword wine law,